 The burden of responsibility

-So, in essence, it's like distorting the image and growing mistrust about one's ability to bring justice to football.
-What is the VAR after all… sample checking, with which the competent authority is trying to convince them to make the sport fairer?
+In essence, then, it is like distorting the image and growing distrust of the human ability to do justice to football.
+What, after all, is the VAR beyond… phase-sampling, with which the competent authority tries to convince that it makes the sport fairer?

 It can be heretical, but all participants in the race must bear the right to make the mistake, taking the burden of responsibility.
 Seeing more and more castrated or phobic referees seeking the help of the VAR even in the clear phases that are bound to have the first and last word is a bad sign.

-After all, when you find the way to technically make arbitration electronically, go to the next step.
-But they have not yet done so in cars where human error is far more decisive than in the ball.email> firstname.lastname@example.org
+Ultimately, when you find the technological way to make refereeing electronic as a whole, go to the next step.
+But they have not yet achieved this even in cars where human error is much more decisive than in the ball.email> firstname.lastname@example.org